Element Timing API

 1.1.
 Elements exposed

-The Element Timing API supports timing information about the following elements:
+The Element Timing API supports timing information about timing-eligible elements, as defined by [PAINT-TIMING].

 Elements that have a "elementtiming" content attribute are reported in the report image element timing and the report text element timing algorithms.